 Some waste diversion programs are designed and operated by governments (municipalities or provinces) or by quasi-governmental administrative authorities in which producers, if involved, are in a minority.
 These programs are financed by government or by fees levied by government on producers and/or consumers.
 These programs are considered examples of product stewardship or partial EPR, depending on the degree of producer involvement in designing, operating and/or financing the program.

 Only programs where producers are solely and fully responsible for designing, operating and financing the diversion program and are accountable for the program’s environmental performance are considered full EPR.

 Transitioning from product stewardship to EPR

 Diversion programs implemented by provinces and territories were often originally designed as product stewardship programs, delivered by government or by quasi-governmental administrative authorities.
 Given the direct or indirect involvement of government, these programs typically deliver the province’s desired environmental outcomes.

-As product stewardship programs are transitioned to EPR to comply with CCME’s CAP, governments face the challenge of establishing an effective policy and regulatory framework that both transitions responsibility to producers to design, operate and finance diversion programs while ensuring that producer-operated programs continue to deliver the desired environmental outcomes.
+As product stewardship programs are transitioned to EPR to comply with CCME’s Canada-wide Action Plan on EPR, governments face the challenge of establishing an effective policy and regulatory framework that both transitions responsibility to producers to design, operate and finance diversion programs while ensuring that producer-operated programs continue to deliver the desired environmental outcomes.